Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Scenario 4: Marketing Team

-Best Choice - Microsoft 365 Subscription (includes desktop + web)
+Best Choice - Microsoft 365 Subscription (Business Standard - includes desktop + web)

 Scenario 5: Freelance Writer